michaelsprice/LinuxServerConfiguration/README.md

 9. Configure the local timezone to UTC.
-- `sudo dpkg-reconfigure tzdata`, select none of the above, UTC
+- `sudo dpkg-reconfigure tzdata`, select none of the above, UTC.